sedelmeyer/cc-pydata/docs/tutorial.rst

 The ``cc-pydata`` template, by default, provides a ``tests/`` directory at the same level as the ``src/`` directory.

-* Opinions and rationale about where and how to store Python unit tests vary.
+* Opinions and rationale about where to store Python unit tests vary.
 * Some people prefer storing unit tests directly within their modules, some under ``src/``, but outside their actual modules, and others in the manner we have done here for ``cc-pydata``.
 * Sometimes circumstances and/or preferences warrant using one location over another.
 * To keep things simple, and to make it easy to locate tests in your project, the current ``tests/`` location has been chosen for the ``cc-pydata`` template.